DavidDock/cheers-to-beers/README.md

 ![PostEdit-Profile-Password](public/documentaion/images/features/editpassword.png)

-The owner of the profile are taken to an edit page to edit their username/password or profile by clicking on the relevent button on the dropdown menu.
+The owner of the profile are taken to an edit page to edit their username/password or profile by clicking on the relevant button on the dropdown menu.
 All details can be changed and updated in their profile page.